Photograph by Auspic, Department of Parliamentary Services

 Although it is primarily a working building, the unique blend of impressive architecture, a stunning art collection and beautiful landscape makes Parliament House one of Australia’s most significant and popular cultural attractions.

 Parliament House is open to visitors every day of the year except for Christmas Day.
-The building is open from 9:00am to 5:00pm during non-sitting weeks and 9:00am on Monday and Tuesday and from 8:30am on Wednesday and Thursday to House rise during sitting weeks.
-Please refer to the event calendar or contact Visitor Services on 02 6277 5399 for more information.
+Please contact Visitor Services on 02 6277 5399 for more information.

 Get the most out of your visit